-The 1986 World Cup-winner called his son-in-law a "wimp" for comments he allegedly made to estranged wife Giannina in a meeting with lawyers
+The 1986 World Cup-winner called his son-in-law a "wimp" for comments the Manchester City player allegedly made to estranged wife Giannina in a meeting with lawyers.

 Sergio Aguero has moved to draw a line under his row with Diego Maradona after the Argentina icon called him a "wimp".

 The 53-year-old's comments came during a radio interview in his homeland earlier this week as he launched a stinging attack on Aguero following the Manchester City striker's split with wife, Giannina - Maradona's daughter.

 The pair - who have a son, Benjamin, together - parted earlier in 2013 after a four-year marriage, with Maradona saying: "He's a wimp who I don't even want to name."

 However, Aguero has now attempted to diffuse the situation with a statement on his official Facebook page.